-A customer visits your e-commerce store, adds a product to their cart, and leaves without buying.
+A customer visits your website and leaves without buying.

-Would you like to follow your customer and remind them about their products?
+Would you like to follow him to remind about your business?
 This is exactly what remarketing is all about.

 You can create excellent yields from remarketing campaigns, such as: